 Foundation of ‘trust’ was formed from its core components in Blockchain.
-However, as strength of Blockchain rely on number of participants being reliable node, there still need a method to recruit new participant into the network.
-Blockchain participant node must be verified by member of the network before allowed to participate and interact with Blockchain.
-This can be done by establishing agreement or policy that require the applicant to comply.
+However, as strength of Blockchain rely on number of participants being reliable node, there still need a method to recruit new participants into the network.
+Blockchain participant nodes must be verified by member of the network before allowed to participate and interact with Blockchain.
+This can be done by establishing agreement or policy that requires the applicant to comply.
 It will vary depend on business model and common of interest amongst potential participant of the network.
 With an aid of ‘trust by design’, there are less factors to consider for joining the network in technical term.
 In this work, we assume that common of interest of the network is to be able to share their health document with each other using XDS.b Profile while ensure that the central registry created by the profile cannot be compromised by any kind of incident as if majority of the network was not affected.
-Then this allow the network to have health document sharing available even some amount of its member became victim to cyber incident.
+Then this allows the network to have health document sharing available even some amount of its members became victim to cyber incidents.

 Integrating Blockchain with XDS.b

-In IHE ITI Technical Framework, they specified that XDS Document Registry actor who act as hub that registered all essential information about all health document generated and kept by XDS Affinity Domain, should be a database that allow Document User to query for information of health Document they seek.
+In IHE ITI Technical Framework, they specified that XDS Document Registry actor who act as hub that registered all essential information about all health documents generated and kept by XDS Affinity Domain, should be a database that allows Document User to query for information of health Document they seek.
 The existing solution for the database is utilization of SQL or non-SQL centralized database.
 In this work, we propose replacing of these centralized databases with Blockchain ledger as shown in Figure 3.
 According to Figure 1, our Blockchain design will take the role of Document Registry.
-That mean each Blockchain node will keep, operate, and maintain copy of Blockchain ledger that contain entire health document registry entry.
+That means each Blockchain node will keep, operate, and maintain copy of Blockchain ledger that contains entire health document registry entry.
 Following guideline provided by IHE ITI Technical Framework, all node will receive ITI-42 transaction from its local Document Repository.
 The node then interprets the transaction and convert it into Blockchain transaction before broadcasting it to all nodes in the network via Blockchain protocol.
 At the same time, every node will interpret ITI-18 transaction from Document Consumer and query for information of health document via Smartcontract.
 For current work, we assume that ITI-61 transaction will be further implement to the Blockchain concept in the future.
 Additionally, we assume that patient identification was standardized amongst all the network beforehand, so it eliminates the need of ITI-44 transaction in our implementation.
-For summarize, data content that going to be published into Blockchain is META-data attributes of available health document which specified information essential for health information sharing software complied with IHE XDS.b Profile to discover and retrieve document in other enterprise.
+In summary, data content that going to be published into Blockchain is META-data attributes of available health document which specified information essential for health information sharing software complied with IHE XDS.b Profile to discover and retrieve document in other enterprise.